 We aim to provide our fellows with the clinical and surgical skills to manage all aspects of a modern surgical spine practice.
 We strongly emphasize decision-making based on the principles of evidence-based medicine.
 Our fellows gain in-depth knowledge of primary and revision degenerative problems of the cervical and lumbar spine, adult spinal deformities and spinal trauma, including spinal cord injuries.
 Exposure to minimally invasive techniques and pediatric deformities is also available.
 Protected time for study and research is assured.
-Fellows are expected to complete one clinical and one basic science project for publication.
+Fellows are expected to participate in at least one original research project supervised by an attending spine surgeon, and one review article, book chapter or similar.
 Fellows also participate in weekly educational conferences with the orthopaedics and neurosurgical residents.
 No general orthopaedic call is required.
 Fellows can expect to participate in over 300 surgical cases, including many complex revision procedures.
 Surgical involvement will increase as the fellow gains maturity, with the goal of operating independently and managing a complex surgical spine caseload by the end of the fellowship.

 How to apply